 Help wanted sign (Image via Flickr | CC-BY-SA 2.0/The Daily Montanan).

-Pennsylvania’s unemployment dropped to a record low of 3.9% in December, according to state data released on Friday.
+Pennsylvania’s unemployment was 4% in May, matching the lowest rate recorded in January 1976, according to state data released on Friday.

 Our stories may be republished online or in print under Creative Commons license CC BY-NC-ND 4.0.
 We ask that you edit only for style or to shorten, provide proper attribution and link to our web site.
 Please see our republishing guidelines for use of photos and graphics.